-Examining the residuals from the Example 1 analysis, we see no obvious pattern in the residual vs. predicted plot, suggesting the homogeneity of variances assumption is satisfied (Fig. 17.4).
+Examining the residuals from the Example 1 analysis, we see no obvious pattern in the residual vs. predicted plot, suggesting the homogeneity of variances assumption is satisfied (Fig. 17.8).
 No outliers were present.
-The normal quantile plot suggests the normality assumption is satisfied (Fig. 17.5).
+The normal quantile plot suggests the normality assumption is satisfied.

 Linear regression makes another key assumption, namely that the relationship between Y and X is linear.
-This assumption can be checked by examining a plot of Y vs. X as well as the residual vs. predicted plot (see examples below).
-What can be done if the relationship seems nonlinear?
+This assumption can be checked by examining a plot of Y vs. X. What can be done if the relationship seems nonlinear?
 We can sometimes fix this problem by applying a transformation to Y, X, or both Y and X, so that linear regression can be applied to the transformed data.
 This use of transformations greatly extends the utility of linear regression.
-Some commonly used transformations are $\log Y$ vs. X, $\log Y$ vs. $\log X$, Y vs. $\log X$, and 1/Y vs. X. A transformation that linearizes the data sometimes corrects for problems with the homogeneity of variances and normality assumptions.
+Some commonly used transformations are $\log Y$ vs. X, $\log Y$ vs. $\log X$ , Y vs. $\log X$ , and 1/Y vs. X. A transformation that linearizes the data sometimes corrects for problems with the homogeneity of variances and normality assumptions.

 A transformation may be selected based on prior information about the data and system.
-For example, a conservation biologist may be interested in the relationship between island area A and the number of species S on the island, and previous studies suggest the relationship between $\log{10} S$ and $\log{10} A$ will be linear (MacArthur & Wilson 1967).
+For example, a conservation biologist may be interested in the relationship between island area A and the number of species S on the island, and previous studies suggest that this relationship will be linear on a log scale (MacArthur & Wilson 1967).
 Another approach is to try a number of transformations and chose the one that makes the data most linear.
 We will illustrate each approach with an example below.